-We're now reviewing all the suggestions and comments you gave us.
-We'll take time to analyse all responses and, where appropriate, weâ€™ll use feedback to make further refinements to our proposed design and development of mitigation measures.
+Where appropriate, weâ€™ll use feedback to make further refinements to our proposed design and development of mitigation measures.
 We'll then publish a consultation report.
-This will have a summary of responses and will describe how our proposals have been informed by and influenced by them.
+This will feature a summary of responses and will describe how our proposals have been informed by and influenced by them.

 This will form part of our planning application and will be available to the public following submission of the application.
-We expect to submit our planning application by October 2018.
+We expect to submit our planning application in autumn 2018.

 |Sept/Oct 2016||Public consultation - view consultation report|